North Sikkim: To the Heaven and Back

 The journey from Lachen to Lachung was uneventful till Chungthang, where Sudipto noticed that his CBR’s fuel indicator was hovering near the empty mark and there is not a single petrol pump on the entire stretch till Lachung.
 The only fuel station is in Mangan which falls on the route towards Gangtok or Siliguri.
 We asked the locals for assistance but they too directed us towards Mangan.
 Turns out our only way to refill was to ride 30 km till Mangan and back for Lachung.

-It wasn’t smart for all of us to ride till Mangan, so, we botched up a plan.
+It wasn’t smart for all of us to ride to Mangan, so, we botched up a plan.
 Anil borrowed a jerry can from Girish and went to Mangan with Sudipto.
 I took Priyanka as my pillion and rode towards Lachung with Girish and Aparna.

 I knew that Sudipto loves this kind of circumstances where there is a need for speed and with no Priyanka at his back, was like extra Cheese on a Pizza.
-I don’t know how he did but he came back to Lachung in 45 minutes after we have checked in the hotel with signs of satisfaction all over his face.
+I don’t know how he did but he came back to Lachung in 45 minutes after we have checked into the hotel with signs of satisfaction all over his face.

 Next day was our last day at Sikkim as Anil and Priyanka’s train was scheduled to depart from Siliguri the day after and it was mandatory for us to reach Siliguri by that night after Yumthang Valley and Zero-Point.
-Girish and Aparna had plans for Mangan which is a short journey and they had the luxury of time but for us, it was a long ride till Siliguri.
+Girish and Aparna had plans for Mangan which is a short journey and they had the luxury of time but for us it was a long ride till Siliguri.
 Keeping that in mind we started early for Yumthang and Zero-Point.
 A smooth ride with green valleys and snow-capped mountains all around was enchanting.
 The only hard part was a stretch where we had to ride over boulders of a dried river.

 In North Sikkim after Gurudongmar Lake, I liked Zero-Point the most as it gives you the feeling that you have reached the start/end of the world hence the name Zero-Point.
 It’s like, you are riding on a road and reached to point where the road ends and you see a huge mountain in front of you just like a full stop at the end of a book and beyond that there is nothing.